wizmo2/TAudio-Case/tembed/docs/setup.md

 # Tembed Operation Manual
-## Assembly
-see [Project Page](https://github.com/wizmo2/TAudio-Case/tree/main/tembed#squeezelite-tembed) for details on harware configration and assembly.

 ## Flashing
 Connect your T-Embed device to a PC, then use the [web-installer page](https://wizmo2.github.io/TAudio-Case/) to flash the latest Squuezbox-Tembed firmware